Gravitational Wave Birefringence from Fuzzy Dark Matter: Chern-Simons Gravity Theory

 \section{Chern-Simons Gravity Theory}

 The GW birefringence can be generated if the FDM pseudoscalar $\phi$ possesses the gravitational CS coupling.
-Following the conventions in Ref.~\cite{Alexander:2009tp}, we parametrize the Lagrangian of the CS gravity as follows
+Following the conventions in Ref.~\cite{Alexander:2009tp}, the Lagrangian of the CS gravity can be written as follows

 where $\kappa\equiv(16\pi G)^{-1}$ with $G$ the Newton constant, while $\alpha$ denotes the CS coupling with unit length dimension.
 The quantity $^*R^\tau_{~\lambda \mu\nu} R^{\lambda~\mu\nu}_{~\tau}$ is the so-called Pontryagin denisty.
 Here the dual Riemann tensor is defined by $^*R^{\lambda~\mu\nu}_{~\tau} \equiv \epsilon^{\mu\nu\rho\sigma} R^\lambda_{~\tau\rho\sigma}/2$, where ${\epsilon}^{\mu\nu\rho\sigma} = \tilde{\epsilon}^{\mu\nu\rho\sigma}/\sqrt{-g}$ is the 4-dimensional Levi-Civita tensor with the anti-symmetric symbol as $\tilde{\epsilon}^{0123} = -\tilde{\epsilon}_{0123} = 1$.
 By differentiating the CS gravity action with respect to the tensor perturbation $h_{ij}$ defined by $ds^2 = a(\eta)^2 [-d\eta^2+( \delta_{ij}+h_{ij})dx^i dx^j]$, we can obtain the following linearized gravitational equations~\cite{Alexander:2004wk}